To register for this Spring’s panel discussions, please follow the links below:

 39 Step Press, represented by members Dennis Duncan, Gill Partington, and Adam Smyth.
 In their own words: “We are a group of academics interested in the history of the printed page.
 In 2015 we bought a wrought iron Model 4 letterpress printer and founded 39 Step Press.
 Since then - both collectively and individually - we’ve been doing practical research on the quirks and distinctiveness of print, on what can go wrong and the effects that produces.
 We are all interested - in different ways - in the errors and accidental substitutions that creep into typesetting, and the glitches, inky smudges and blanks that printers usually try to avoid.”

 Tia Blassingame: A book artist and printmaker exploring the intersection of race, history, and perception, Tia Blassingame often incorporates archival research and her own poetry in her artist’s book projects for nuanced discussions of racism in the United States.
 In 2019, Blassingame founded the Book/Print Artist/Scholar of Color collective to bring Book History and Print Culture scholars into conversation and collaboration with BIPOC book artists, papermakers, curators, letterpress printers, printmakers for building community and support systems.
-She is an Assistant Professor of Book Arts at Scripps College and serves as the Director of Scripps College Press, an experimental letterpress and bookbinding laboratory.
+She is an Assistant Professor of Art at Scripps College and serves as the Director of Scripps College Press, an experimental letterpress and bookbinding laboratory.

 Bonnie Mak is an associate professor at the University of Illinois, with appointments in the School of Information Sciences, History, and Medieval Studies.
 She studies the production and circulation of knowledge, with a particular focus on visualization practices from antiquity to today.

 Each participant has been invited to write an essay and to create an archive of that text.
 The essays will be published as a series of chapbooks; each participant’s essay and archive will be added to the Beinecke Library’s permanent collections.
-Over the course of the year, we will schedule a series of public panel discussions and meetings with Yale students, for the opportunity to discuss the project with the participants.